-Cash provided by operating activities primarily consists of net income, adjusted for certain non-cash items including deferred income taxes, depreciation and amortization, including amortization of intangible assets, stock-based compensation expense and the effect of changes in working capital and other activities.
+Cash used in operating activities primarily consists of net income (loss), adjusted for certain non-cash items including deferred income taxes, depreciation and amortization, including amortization of intangible assets, stock-based compensation expense and the effect of changes in working capital and other activities.

 The timing of the recognition of our commission revenue depends upon the timing of our receipt of commission reports and associated commission payments from health insurance carriers.
 If we were to experience a delay in receiving a commission payment from a health insurance carrier at the end of a quarter, our operating cash flows for that quarter could be adversely impacted.
 Additionally, commission override payments are reported to us in a more irregular pattern than premium commissions.
 For example, a carrier may make a commission override payment to us on an annual basis, which would positively impact our cash flows in the quarter the payment is received.
-The annual commission override payments we receive are typically higher during the first quarter of the year.

 Historically, we have experienced a reduction in operating cash flows during the first quarter of the year compared to the other quarters due to the payment of annual performance bonuses to employees in the first quarter of the year.
-In the first quarter of 2012, we collected a substantial amount of lead referral payments related to Medicare leads sold during the annual enrollment period in the fourth quarter of 2011.
-The seasonal impact of Medicare lead referral collections was minimal in 2013 as we have transitioned away from lead referral transactions.
 Additionally, a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform.
 Since our marketing and advertising costs are expensed as incurred and the revenue from approved applications is recognized as commissions are subsequently reported to us, our operating cash flows could be adversely impacted by a substantial increase in the volume of applications submitted during a quarter or positively impacted by a substantial decline in the volume of applications submitted during a quarter.
-The impact of open enrollment periods beginning during the fourth quarter of 2013 for the purchase of major medical health insurance plans will have on our future cash flows is unclear.
-The first open enrollment period began in October 2013 and runs through March 2014.
-Thereafter, it is scheduled to occur within the fourth quarter each calendar year starting in 2014.
-We expect total marketing expenses will increase to some extent during the open enrollment period as consumers switch health insurance policies.
+During the fourth quarter of 2013 and the first quarter of 2014, we experienced a substantial increase in marketing and advertising expenses related to the increase in the number of individual and family plan applications submitted during the initial open enrollment period, which had a negative impact on cash flows.
+In addition to the initial open enrollment period that ended on March 31, 2014, the annual open enrollment period for individual and family health insurance is proposed to run from November 15, 2014 through February 15, 2015 for coverage effective in 2015.
+Thereafter, the scheduled dates of annual open enrollment period are unknown.
+We expect marketing and advertising costs to increase during the first and fourth quarters of the year due to an increase in submitted applications during the annual enrollment periods for individual and family health insurance and Medicare Advantage and Medicare Part D prescription drug plans.
+We expect marketing and advertising costs to decrease during the second and third quarters due to the reduce number of health insurance applications we expect outside of annual enrollment periods.